Microcephaly in children

 To diagnose the cause of the microcephaly, your child’s doctor may order tests such as:

-Genetic testing for Pediatric Microcephaly
+Genetic testing for microcephaly in children

 If other family members have microcephaly, we may recommend genetic testing to understand the cause.
 Certain syndromes are recessive, meaning that a baby inherits one gene from each parent.
 The syndrome doesn’t affect mom or dad, but when those two genes come together in a baby, they can cause disease.
 These syndromes are some of the most common ways for a child to inherit microcephaly.